Huawei E5: E583c

 Huawei announced the launch of its next-generation mobile Wi-Fi device, the E583C in July 2010.
 The device was based on the original E5, but the company stated that it had made further improvements to the E583c's performance and stability.
 The E583c converts 3.5G HSPA mobile signal into Wi-Fi coverage, automatically creating Internet access and individual Wi-Fi hotspots for up to five Wi-Fi-enabled digital devices.
 It can also provide simultaneous Internet access to a sixth device when it is connected to a laptop computer via a USB cable.
 The E583c weighs 90 grams and features a 1-inch color OLED display that shows information such as network operator details, signal strength, Wi-Fi connection status, and battery level.
 It enables wireless data transmission or online gaming on a range of Wi-Fi-enabled digital devices, including iPads, iPod Touch, netbooks, laptop computers, portable multimedia centers, game consoles, PDAs, mobile phones and digital cameras.

-The E583c is compatible with Windows, Mac or Linux and has data transmission speeds of up to 5.76Mbit/s (uplink) and 7.2Mbit/s (download).
-It also has a built-in microSD memory card slot (maximum 32GB) that can be used as a USB memory stick.
+The E583c is compatible with Windows, Mac or Linux and has data transmission speeds of up to 5.76 Mbit/s (uplink) and 7.2 Mbit/s (download).
+It also has a built-in microSD memory card slot (maximum 32 GB) that can be used as a USB memory stick.
 Linux requires a driver that is not shipped with the unit.

 E586

 On 17 August 2011, UK 3 announced its new high-speed mobile Wi-Fi device: the Huawei-built E586 MiFi, the first mobile Wi-Fi device in the UK to feature next generation HSPA+ mobile broadband technology.
 Compared with the E585, the E586 provides users with approximately 40% faster download and uplink, offering 21.1 Mbit/s download (HSDPA) and 5.76 Mbit/s uplink (HSUPA).
 Similarly to previous models, the E586's features include Wi-Fi for iPads, laptops or handheld games consoles.
 The E586 also features an OLED screen displaying information such as the amount of data used, speed of the current connection and length of browsing time, as well as a newly designed dashboard for viewing text messages and changing settings.
 A new feature of the E586 allows users to see their Wi-Fi user name and password on screen for pairing with new gadgets.
-The device has an internal memory slot for microSD card that supports up to 32GB and approximately 4.5 hours battery life.
+The device has an internal memory slot for microSD card that supports up to 32 GB and approximately 4.5 hours battery life.